openjdk/jdk/doc/building.md

 ## Getting the Source Code

-OpenJDK uses [Mercurial](http://www.mercurial-scm.org) for source control.
-The source code is contained not in a single Mercurial repository, but in a tree ("forest") of interrelated repositories.
-You will need to check out all of the repositories to be able to build OpenJDK.
-To assist you in dealing with this somewhat unusual arrangement, there are multiple tools available, which are explained below.

-In any case, make sure you are getting the correct version.
+Make sure you are getting the correct version.
+As of JDK 10, the source is no longer split into separate repositories so you only need to clone one single repository.
 At the [OpenJDK Mercurial server](http://hg.openjdk.java.net/) you can see a list of all available forests.
 If you want to build an older version, e.g. JDK 8, it is recommended that you get the `jdk8u` forest, which contains incremental updates, instead of the `jdk8` forest, which was frozen at JDK 8 GA.

 If you are new to Mercurial, a good place to start is the [Mercurial Beginner's Guide](http://www.mercurial-scm.org/guide).
 The rest of this document assumes a